jcconnell/python-magicseaweed/README.md

   - **response**
     - The Response object returned from requests request.get() method.
 See https://requests.readthedocs.org/en/latest/api/#requests.Response
   - **summary**
-	- A human-readable text summary of this data block.
+	- A human-readable text summary of this data point.
   - **d**
-	- A multi-leve dictionary of the JSON response from the MSW API.
+	- A dictionary of the JSON response from the MSW API.
   - **f_d**
 	- A flattened dictionary of the the JSON response from the MSW API.
+Keys are compressed using the '_' character.
   - **attrs**
 	- A human-readable form of the attributes from this forecast.

 **Methods**
-  - **get_chart_url()**
-    - This fucntion returns a URL formatted for the chart type ``[swell, period, wind, sst, pressure]`` of this forecast.
   - **get_swell_url()**
     - This fucntion returns a URL formatted for the swell direction of this forecast.
   - **get_wind_url()**
     - This fucntion returns a URL formatted for wind swell direction of this forecast.

-For a full list of ForecastDataPoint attributes and attribute descriptions, take a look at the table from the Magicseaweeddocumentation (https://magicseaweed.com/developer/forecast-api).
-NOTE: The MSW API accepts fields in dot.notation.
-To access the respective attribute, use snake_case notation.
+For a full list of ForecastDataPoint attributes and attribute descriptions, take a look at the table from the Magicseaweed [documentation](https://magicseaweed.com/developer/forecast-api).
+NOTE: While the MSW API accepts fields in dot.notation, use snake_case to access these attributes in a ForecastDataPoint.

 ----------------------------------------------------